heyimjustalex/TagMedX/README.md

 Project has hot-reload with Docker and it gets started with compose.
 Written with FastAPI.

 ### TODO - Deadline: 2.11.2023 but it would be better to end this part up to 26.10.2023
-- Register/Login with JWT (dogadajcie się z Michałem jak to zrobić)
+- Register/Login with JWT (ask @wybieracz how to do it)
 - Adding user to a group, getting users that are part of a group
 - File (photos) upload (create some new assets folder for uploaded photos)
 - Possibility to print information about photos

 ### Naming conventions

-1. Use typing and linter
+1. Use typing and linter.
 2. Try to stick to PEP8.

-- methods: snake_case
+- Methods: snake_case
-- classes: PascalCase
+- Classes: PascalCase

 ### Project structure